-1. The regional official or missionary may contact the GATS assistant coordinator or the individual Global Educator to request a GATS seminar.
-During this initial contact, the requesting Regional Official or missionary should use the most efficient means of contact (email and/or telephone).
-The requesting Regional Official or missionary should "courtesy copy" the regional GATS representative, the Reginal Director, the Area Coordinator and the GATS Assistant Coordinator.

-The initial request should include the following minimum information:

-- a.
-The Bible school(s) involved and their GATS level; - b.
-The anticipated number of Bible school administrators, faculty and missionaries attending the seminar; - c.
-The specific training needs (lesson content) of the Bible schools. - d.
-The proposed seminar location(s), dates and length. - 2.
-Upon receipt of a seminar request, the GATS Assistant Coordinator and/or Global Educator will review the master calendar for date conflicts and availability of seminar instructor(s). - 3.
-The GATS Assistant Coordinator and/or Global Educator will closely coordinate with the requesting regional official or missionary to: - a.
-Confirm the seminar location(s) and dates; - b.
+- 1. The regional official or missionary may contact the GATS assistant coordinator or the individual Global Educator to request a GATS seminar.
+During this initial contact, the requesting regional official or missionary should use the most efficient means of contact (email and/or telephone).
+The requesting regional official or missionary should "courtesy copy" the regional GATS representative, the reginal director, the GATS assistant coordinator, and the director of Education.
+The initial request should include the following minimum information. - a.
+The Bible school (or schools) involved and their types; - b.
+The anticipated number of Bible school administrators, faculty, and missionaries attending the seminar; - c.
+The specific training needs (lesson content) of the Bible schools; and - d.
+The proposed seminar location(s), dates, and length. - 2.
+Upon receipt of a seminar request, the GATS assistant coordinator and/or Global Educator will review the master calendar for date conflicts and availably of seminar instructor(s).
+Initial planning for the seminar will begin in the absence of any conflicts. - 3.
+The GATS assistant coordinator and/or Global Educator will closely coordinate with the requesting regional official or missionary to: - a.
+Confirm the seminar location(s) and dates: - b.
 Confirm the seminar theme or special emphasis that will be reflected in the seminar lesson content; - c.
-Resolve issues that may arise. - 4.
-Both the requesting Regional Official or missionary and the GATS Assistant Coordinator and Global Educator work closely with each other to ensure effective and continuous communication and coordination possible.
+Resolve any problem areas or issues that may arise. - 4.
+Both the requesting regional official or missionary and the GATS assistant coordinator and Global Educator work closely with each other

-- 5. After the seminar is completed, both the requesting Regional Official or missionary and the GATS Assistant Coordinator and/or Global Educator will send after-action reports to their regional officials and the GATS Assistant Coordinator. - 6.
-At the seminar site both parties should make preliminary plans, if possible, for the next two year of GATS seminars, establish tentative dates, location(s), and specific seminar needs.
+- to ensure the most effective and continuous communication and coordination possible. - 5.
+After the seminar is completed, both the requesting regional official or missionary and the GATS assistant coordinator and/or Global Educator will send after-action reports to their regional officials, the GATS assistant coordinator, and the director of Education respectively. - 6.
+At the seminar site, both parties should make preliminary plans for the next two year of GATS seminars, establishing tentative dates, location(s), and specific seminar needs and lesson content.

-GUIDELINES TO HOST A FACULTY DEVELOPMENT SEMINAR
+GUIDELINES TO HOST A GATS FACULTY DEVELOPMENT SEMINAR

-Each nation should establish an annual date for a Faculty Development Seminar to ensure continued growth.
+Each nation should establish an annual date for the GATS Faculty Development Seminar to ensure continued growth in their faculty.